 Everything in this world is changing, but it’s nice that some things are not.
+Traditional crafts are full of magic and they are very popular in Lithuania.
 The people who have kept the secrets of their family’s craft for centuries are truly amazing.
 They throw ceramic ware the exact same way their ancestors did hundreds of years ago, and then fire it in a kiln with real fire, the exact same way their grandparents did.
 In Lithuanian villages, we can still find looms that our great-grandmothers used to weave their dowry.
 Today, ancient Baltic weaving patterns have taken on new meaning and a new life.
 Likewise, people still hang wooden crosses carved according to ancient tradition in their homes, still own carving of the Pensive Christ, and still stir jam on modern stoves with wooden spoons.
 Blacksmithing has always been an exceptional craft in Lithuania.
 Having earned respect, artisans now use their talented hands to decorate our homes and surroundings.
-You can see these crafts at the folk art fairs that are so popular in Lithuania, or you can learn them during educational programmes held by museums or the artisans themselves.
+You can see these crafts at the folk art fairs that are so popular in Lithuania, or you can learn old crafts during educational programmes held by museums or the artisans themselves.

 What a thrill to pick up a bowl that was just recently a piece of clay!
 Or to drink fragrant tea from a cup you made yourself.
 Adults equate kneading clay with meditation, while for kids it is a great lesson in Lithuanian crafts.
 In Dzūkija, Merkinė has long been known for its black ceramics, and there are still talented artisans in Kernavė as well.
 They won’t just tell you the story of one pot there – they’ll tell you the entire history of ceramics, and show you how to mould and throw pottery.